John Salter

-John Salter (born March 21, 1985) is an American mixed martial artist currently competing in the Middleweight division of Bellator.
-A professional competitor since 2007, he has also competed for the UFC and Strikeforce, King of the Cage, and the AFC.
-As of February 7, 2023, he is #3 in the Bellator Middleweight Rankings.
+John Salter (born March 21, 1985) is an American retired mixed martial artist, he competed in the Middleweight division of Bellator MMA.
+A professional competitor since 2007, he has also competed for the Ultimate Fighting Championship (UFC), Strikeforce, King of the Cage, and the Aggression Fighting Championship (AFC).

 Background

 John Salter began training in wrestling at age 12, going on to win a 2002 Alabama state title while in high school.
 He went on to attend Lindenwood University in St. Louis, Missouri, where he won the 2007 NAIA National Wrestling Championship at 174 lbs.

 Following college, Salter won various national grappling tournaments, including the 2007 NAGA Nationals (No-Gi, middleweight) Expert Division, as well as the 2007 Casca Grossa (No-Gi, 175 lb and up) Professional Division.
 In addition, Salter began training kickboxing and Brazilian Jiu-Jitsu.

 Mixed martial arts career

 Early career

 Salter made his amateur MMA debut in 2007 and compiled an undefeated record of 7–0.
 He made his professional debut in March 2009 at middleweight and has maintained a record of 17–4.